exasol/exasol-test-setup-abstraction-java/README.md

 This repository defines a standardized interface for accessing an Exasol database for testing.

-That allows you to write tests that allow you to switch the test-backend.
+That allows you to write tests where you can to switch the test-backend.
+For example you can switch between an Exasol cluster in the cloud or a local docker-db.

 In addition, it contains implementations for this interface for the following test-backends: